 The SET FUNCTION command redefines the arrow keys to perform the specified function.
 By default, the function is set to EDIT, which allows you to use the arrow keys to recall a previously entered command or perform DCL line-mode editing at the command prompt.
-(Refer to the OpenVMS User's Manual for more information about DCL line-mode editing.)
+(For more information about DCL line-mode editing, see the OpenVMS User's Manual.)